 - Contributing proactively in shaping the future of our profession

-- Contributing to a palliative care voice in these interesting times we live in, as physician-hastened death becomes legal
+- Contributing to a palliative care voice as our practice environment evolves

 - Getting the chance to pick up the baton from our palliative care heroes who came before us